About the Center

 - Discovered that ethanol induces a novel neuroimmune cascade involving Toll-like receptors (TLR) and the endogenous TLR agonist HMGB1 in rodent brain that is found in human post-mortem AUD brain.

 - Discovered that ethanol activates protein kinase Cy regulating GABAa receptor cell surface trafficking and synaptic inhibition.

 - Discovered that ethanol, stress, and cytokines share common behavioral pathologies and sensitize ethanol withdrawal-induced anxiety.

 - Discovered that pCaMKII is a key kinase in promoting alcohol self-administration and relapse.

-- Discovered multiple genes are induce due to alteration in key signaling pathways in a variety of different tissues and brain regions by ethanol.
+- Discovered that multiple genes are induced due to alteration in key signaling pathways in a variety of different tissues and brain regions by ethanol.

-- Discovered the brain dysmorphology mimics facial dysmorphology in models of Fetal Alcohol Spectrum Disorders.
+- Discovered that brain dysmorphology mimics facial dysmorphology in models of fetal alcohol spectrum disorder (FASD).